HotwaxCom/SQL-Assignment-2/solution5.3.md

 Question:

 Merchandising teams need to identify the best-selling product(s) in a specific region (New York) for targeted restocking or promotions.

+Fields to retrieve:

+PRODUCT_ID

+INTERNAL_NAME

+TOTAL_QUANTITY_SOLD

+CITY / STATE (within New York region)

+REVENUE (optionally, total sales amount)

 Solution: